soboapps/LoyaltyCard/README.md

-# Android NFC Loyalty Card
+# Android QR Code/NFC Loyalty Card
 QR Code/NFC Loyalty Card for Android

 Only 2 things needed for a Digital Loyalty Card...
 An Android Phone and an QR Code or a NFC Tag (Very Cheap, you can get 20 (NTAG213) for $20.00 on Amazon) You can download a Free NFC Tag Writer like NFC Tools (https://play.google.com/store/apps/details?id=com.wakdev.wdnfc) and write the text to the tag.
 No expensive hardware or Internet based tracking software required.
 You can't get any closer to an actual Punch Card than this.